sunilkdas/codeint/jsbits/js.md

 * How can you find total number of instances created for a class?
 * Array Duplicate Logic
 * what is set operator in JavaScript
-⋅⋅* JavaScript has includes prototype
+* JavaScript has includes prototype
- ⋅⋅*what is transpiling, filter , reduce operator etc ⋅⋅*UI
+* what is transpiling, filter , reduce operator etc
-⋅⋅*WireFrames
-⋅⋅*Routers
-⋅⋅*rxjs
+* UI
+* WireFrames
+* Routers
+* rxjs